carlosqueiroz/MCbrachy/README.md

 to the plot in order to interact with the plot and be able to navigate from one slice to the other.
 In the pipeline, knowing if something is shown is important to keep the pipeline flow from stopping.
 This is why the plot_whole_series() returns True when something was shown to the user and False when something goes wrong.
 Here is an example of an US image shown using plot_whole_series().
+Here is an example of an US plotted with the plot_whole_series() method.

 <p align="center">
 <img src="https://gitlab.physmed.chudequebec.ca/sam23/dicom_rt_calcification_pipeline/raw/master/Images/example_US.png" width="600">